hmlongco/Factory/Sources/Factory/Factory.docc/Development/Debugging.md

 Note that enabling trace logging enables it for *all* containers.

-One final consideration is that logging the construction of an object will show everything intialized as part of that resolution cycle.
+One final consideration is that logging the construction of an object will show everything initialized as part of that resolution cycle.
 Anything created lazily after the fact may not appear in the trace.

 ## Logging